Elizabeth (Betty) R. Bekemeier

 Department of Psychosocial and Community Health

 1959 NE Pacific St.,

 Seattle, WA 98195

 Betty Bekemeier is a public health systems researcher examining effective strategies for local and state public health systems to most effectively improve population health and eliminate disparities.
 She became Director of the Northwest Center for Public Health Practice in November 2015.
 She is Primary Investigator of the Public Health Activities and Services Tracking (PHAST) Study and conducts practice-based research in collaboration with state and local public health practice partners.
 She has held significant state and national leadership positions including with the Washington State Public Health Association and the American Public Health Association.
 Before coming to the UW, her career focused on public health practice at the local level, including: public health nursing, clinical and field management, epidemiology, community assessment, maternal child health, and administration.

-Turning Point is a national program funded by the Robert Wood Johnson Foundation in which 21 states across the country were funded to develop innovative and effective change in public health infrastructure in their states through collaborations with unique partnerships.
+Turning Point was a national program funded by the Robert Wood Johnson Foundation in which 21 states across the country were charged with developing innovative and effective change in public health infrastructure in their states through collaborations with unique partnerships.
 These partnerships built public health capacity throughout the public health system at both the state and local level.